New Power Generation Inc.

 Taxation of Disability Benefits

 When you purchase a personal disability policy, the benefit payments are structured to be income tax-free.
-Consequently, you may not be eligible for coverage that equals your current salary since your take home pay is always less.
+Consequently, you may not be eligible for coverage that equals your current salary since your take-home pay is always less.

 If your employer paid for your coverage, then the income you receive generally will be taxable.
 If you paid for a portion of the employer-provided coverage, then the pro rata amount of the benefits you receive are structured to be tax-free.